305909/gym-hopper/README.md

 ### Performance Evaluation and $\phi$ Update:

-ADR pauses the training process every $x$ number of episodes to evaluate the agent's performance in the test environment, i.e. iterates over several test episodes to collect cumulative rewards.
+ADR pauses the training process every $m$ number of episodes to evaluate the agent's performance in the test environment, iterates over $n$ testing episodes to collect cumulative rewards.
 The algorithm then updates the $\phi$ variation factor according to the agent's performance:

 $$
 \bar{G} = \frac{1}{n} \sum_{i=1}^{n}G_{T_i}